Sign In / Sign Out

 Thank you for your interest in the 4+1 Accelerated M.A.
 Program in Political Science at Arizona State University.
-The application deadline is April 1st of the year prior to participation.
+The application deadline is April 1st of the year prior to participation (typically, this will be in the spring of the student’s junior year).
 Please contact Jenna Roelle, Graduate Coordinator, with any questions.

-Applicants will be notified by email before the end of the spring semester of their admission status.
+Applicants will be notified by email by May 15th of their admission status.
 Admitted students must submit a Graduate College application before June 15th and pay the application fee.

 Electronic application packet should be sent in one email and include four attached documents: